DonSchenck/DotNetOnLinux/GettingStarted.md

 `Now listening on: http://*:5000`
 `Application started.
 Press Ctrl+C to shut down.`

-If you are running RHEL with a graphical shell, you can open your browser and point it to `http://localhost:5000` to see the results.
+* If you are running RHEL with a graphical shell, you can open your browser and point it to `http://localhost:5000` to see the results.

-If you are running RHEL in a command line environment, or if you are running RHEL inside of the CDK virtual machine (VM), point your browser to the server's IP address.
-For example, if you are using the CDK, you'll point to `http://10.1.2.2:5000`
+* If you are running RHEL in a Virtual Machine (VM), choose one of the following to find the correct IP address:
+ - If you're using the CDK, use `http://10.1.2.2:5000`
+ - If you're running inside of Hyper-V, use the command `ifconfig`, then run `systemctl stop firewalld` to gain access.

 Your browser should show the message "Hello World!".